 The Trading Turret

-The primary desktop hardware equipment we associate with Trader Voice is the trading turret, also known as the dealer-board.
-This is a high-end telecommunication device that allows a trader to visualize and prioritize multiple incoming calls and use hundreds of buttons to call contacts quickly and efficiently.
-Recent units have been modular, allowing capacity and channels to be proportionate to the individual user’s requirements.
-Turrets also feature multiple handsets, microphones, speaker channels, hoot’n’holler, and intercom systems.
-Lower volume users and those with support roles may use a reduced spec version or high-spec PBX phones supported by an intercom where necessary.
-The turret market still features a substantial amount of legacy technology based around TDM technology and well-known companies are still investing in it.
-It’s a reliable option that is pretty cheap these days and the user experience for traders is tried and tested.
+The primary desktop hardware device in Trader Voice is the trading turret, also known as the dealer-board.
+Newer versions of this high-end telecommunication device run on SIP infrastructure, rather than the TDM of old.
+They allow a trader to visualize and prioritize multiple incoming calls and to use hundreds of buttons to call contacts efficiently.
+The latest units are modular, allowing capacity and channels to be proportionate to the individual user’s requirements.
+Turrets also feature multiple handsets, microphones, speaker channels, hoots, and intercom systems.
+Lower volume users and those with support roles may use a reduced spec version, a soft client, or high-spec PBX phones supported by an intercom where necessary.

-UC functionality is available through some modern turrets but the integration is not firmly established.
-Instant messaging and IP conferencing work well whereas presence, signified by the red, amber, green system familiar to Microsoft Skype for Business [S4B] users, is more of a challenge.
+UC functionality is available through some modern turrets, but the integration is not fully established.
+Instant messaging and IP conferencing work well whereas presence, signified by the red, amber, green system familiar to Microsoft Teams users, is more of a challenge.
 It is complex to establish a meaningful presence status on a turret because of the number of channels, some of which are open, and the different ways a user may be engaged in communication or core activity at any given time.
-S4B itself is not fit for purpose as a turret replacement, not that Microsoft ever claimed it was.
+Teams is not fit for purpose as a turret replacement, not that Microsoft ever claimed it would be.
 Large UC providers who also manufacture turrets have generally not sustained their products for the trading floor.